-This site uses technical, analytics and third-party cookies.
+This site uses technical and analytics cookies.

-By continuing to browse, you accept the use of cookies.
+By continuing to browse, you agree to the use of cookies.

-Restrictive Measures in Force and Waivers
+Restrictive measures in force and waivers

 SANCTIONS